French Style California Wines

 Our personal goal is to make French style wines with the power of high-quality California fruit that, by design, do not need to be aged but will actually continue to improve for seven to ten years as their flavor profiles mature.
 The terroir gives us the grapes and it is up to the winemaker, working in both the vineyard and winery, to determine the style of the wine.

-To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks planted with twenty-four varietals.
-This ensures the correct variety is grown in the correct place in the correct way.
+To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks each planted to ensure each rootstock and clonal variety is grown in the best place in the correct way.

-Each vineyard block is designed to be separately and individually managed.
-This includes individual trellis system, cover crop, irrigation, canopy management, fruit yield and harvest time.
+Each vineyard block is designed to be individually farmed for our chosen variety in accordance with the site terroir.
+This includes its trellis system, cover crop, irrigation, canopy management, fruit yield and harvest time.
 Each block is designed to produce a grape yield of two to three tons per acre for a total of five tons per block of ultra-premium fruit.
 Each block is harvested separately, at night, by hand, at exactly the right degree of ripeness and transported to the winery before the sun can heat the grapes.

 In the winery for red wines we use 5-ton, open-top, temperature controlled stainless steel fermenting tanks.
 Here the grapes are handled gently taking great care not to comprise the fruit quality that has taken nine months to mature.
 Whole clusters are added to the fermentation tanks and allowed to rest at low temperature for up to ten days of pre-fermentation maceration, referred to as cold-soak.
-Ever so slowly the clear juice absorbs the phenolic compounds and color from the skins, after which time the temperature is raised to promote the fermentation process to begin.
+Ever so slowly the clear juice absorbs the flavor and color compounds from the skins, after which time the temperature is raised to begin fermentation using natural yeasts.

 Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced by the action of the yeast consuming the grape sugar and converting it to alcohol.
 To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is reduced.

-After fermentation is complete the cap is allowed to set firm and the wine allowed to rest in an oxygen-free environment for a period of thirty-five to forty days at a lower temperature.
-This period of post-fermentation maceration allows the wine to extract even more of the the phenolic compounds and color from the skins giving the wine enhanced richness.
+After fermentation is complete the wine, together with its skins and grape residue, is allowed to rest in an oxygen-free environment for a period of thirty-five to forty days at a lower temperature.
+This extended period of post-fermentation, sur-lees maceration allows the wine to extract even more of the the phenolic compounds and color from the skins, delivering full richness and flavor.